JunDeve/CodeHive/README.md

-Search service for people with disabilities
+Search service created for people with disabilities

 2023/12/06 To be revised after final results.